Updating Katz centrality by counting walks: Numerical experiments

 We now consider the same experiment, but instead of removing elements at random, we remove the top $1\%$ of the highest ranked nodes (according to Katz centrality).
 It is well known that removing these elements will significantly affect the centrality scores and the induced rankings; see, e.g., \cite{On_the_stability_PozzaTudisco}.
 We plot the results of our experiment in Figure~\ref{fig:error_most_important_nodes}.
 These show that our approximations retain a similar error rate even though the centralities changed significantly from their initial value.
 The values of intersection similarity for these experiments are larger than in the previous one, but still very low.
 This confirms that our strategies well reproduce both scores and rankings, regardless of node removal strategy.

-The last set of experiments examines the behaviour of the bounds in Theorem~\ref{thm:bounds_total_comm} and \ref{thm:bounds_total_comm_arc} when $1\%$ of nodes or edges selected uniformly at random are removed from the two real-world networks in our dataset.
-The results are averaged over 30 runs.
+The last set of experiments examines the behaviour of the bounds in Theorem~\ref{thm:bounds_total_comm} and \ref{thm:bounds_total_comm_arc} when $1\%$ of nodes or edges selected uniformly at random are removed from the two real-world networks in our dataset. { These tests mimic scenarios where a random event shuts down roads/intersections in the Minnesota road network, or isolates a group of routers within the network AS-735 of autonomous systems.
+As before,} the results are averaged over 30 runs.

 The results are displayed in Figures~\ref{fig:tc_bounds_node} and \ref{fig:tc_bounds_edges}, where we plot the change in the total network communicability as nodes (resp., edges) are sequentially removed from the network.
 On the same plots, we display the upper bounds obtained in \eqref{eq:bounds_total_comm} and \eqref{eq:bounds_total_comm_arc}.
 The bounds are extremely close to the actual values of total network communicability.
 A remark is however in order; the sharpness of these bounds strongly depends on the change in the underlying centrality scores.
 If these change significantly, then using the previous value of Katz centrality to obtain an upper bound will, over time, cause a severe overestimation of the change in total network communicability.
 This situation may arise when some crucial elements are removed from the network or when the number of removed elements becomes large.
 In these situations, one could mitigate the error by selectively recomputing the measures after a suitable number of iterations; see, e.g., \cite{ranking_PLOS_Bertaccini_Filippo} for some strategies.